Math Olympiad teaching notes

 Note to high-school students

-Two years ago, I and my Associate Department Head John Mackey, with the direct support of Carnegie Mellon President Jared Cohon and two generous alumni donors, launched a new ultra-honors program for extremely talented math undergraduates, packaged together with full-tuition merit-based scholarships.
+In 2010, I and my Associate Department Head John Mackey, with the direct support of Carnegie Mellon President Jared Cohon and two significant alumni donors, launched a new “ultra-honors” talent incubator program for extremely motivated and advanced students.
 The curriculum is individually customized to suit each scholar's background and aspiration, and all students are personally mentored by myself and John.

 If you enjoyed the high-school Olympiad competitions, and are interested in the possibility of joining our program, please feel free to contact me for further discussion.
 For example, if you were in my classes at the Math Olympiad Summer Program, or if I met you at an international competition, please let me know if you send us an application for undergraduate admission.
 I will try my best to help you.